salex/take/README.markdown

 * rails s

 The rake db:seed uses JSON files to populate the tables.
 Not the fastest thing in the world, but seems to work.
 If you use PostgreSql, you may have to reset the ID counter since the import sets the IDs.

 ### Basic CRUD

 You can browse through the assessments, questions and answers and have a look around.
 There is a short menu bar and a basic CSS layout to help you get around.
+The application will come up in the dummy application and there are links to go between the dummy application and Take CRUD.

 The Show link for an assessment will have a "Test Assessment" link that uses the built-in display\_assessment and score\_assessmeent methods.

-You can Clone an assessment.
-Provided so the same assessment can be used, but with different scoring (see background).

 ### Assessments Background